[Latest discovery: a Garton & King Haldon Range has come to light in Chittlehampton! - see below]

-What is even harder to imagine is a home that still retains the stove used by the smaller household of that era, albeit not in use, and to go to an extreme, to discover the Holy Grail - a GARTON & KING Cottage Stove still in its original location!
+What is even harder to imagine is to find a home that still retains the stove used by the smaller household of that era, albeit not in use, and to go to an extreme to discover the Holy Grail - a GARTON & KING Cottage Stove still in its original location!

-In order to save the owner of the stove from unwelcome visits from enterprising Cooker Salesmen and offers of Hot Meals on Wheels deliveries we can assure you that this owner does have satisfactory up to date Cooking and Hot Water Appliances.
-I can, however, inform you that this stove is in as property in the Sidford area of Devon and the owner came across this website when she attempted to discover more about the Stove and its manufacturer.
+In order to save the owner of this stove from unwelcome visits from enterprising Cooker Salesmen and offers of Hot Meals on Wheels deliveries, we can assure you that this owner does have satisfactory up to date Cooking and Hot Water Appliances.
+I can, however, inform you that this stove is in a property in the Sidford area of Devon, and the owner came across this website when she attempted to discover more about the Stove and its manufacturer.